iamrudhh/max-subdomain-lists/README.md

 Probing Results:
 https://www.example.com           -> UP   : HTTP 200
 http://www.example.com            -> UP   : HTTP 200

-...
+All results are saved automatically to subdomain_results.txt.

+How It Works

+Domain Normalization → Removes schemes (http://, https://) and paths from the input.

+Subdomain Generation → Combines the domain with a built-in wordlist of common subdomains.

+URL Construction → Creates full URLs for each subdomain with https:// and http://.

+Optional Probing → Uses curl to send a HEAD request (fallback to GET if necessary).

+Result Saving → Displays results in the console and writes them to subdomain_results.txt.

-⚡ Performance & Tuning
+Performance

-The script is intentionally simple and single-threaded for readability and easy deployment.
+Optimized for fast subdomain discovery with a small to medium wordlist.

-Probing uses a small timeout (4s by default) for quick checks.
+Probing mode uses a 4-second timeout for quick availability checks.

-If you need faster probing at scale, you can:

-Pipe the URL list into xargs -P to run parallel curl checks, or

-Use GNU parallel to probe concurrently.

-To extend the wordlist, add subdomain entries to the SUBDOMAIN_RAW block in the script.
+Easily extendable: add more entries to the SUBDOMAIN_RAW list inside the script.

+For faster large-scale probing, combine the tool with xargs -P or GNU parallel.

-👤 Author
+Author

+Anirudh
-Anirudh — GitHub: iamrudhh
+GitHub: iamrudhh

-⚠️ Disclaimer
+Disclaimer

-This tool is intended for educational purposes and authorized security testing only.
-Do not use it on domains you do not own or do not have explicit permission to test.
-The author is not responsible for misuse.
+This script is intended for educational use and authorized security testing only.
+Do not use it on domains you do not own or lack explicit permission to test.
+The author assumes no responsibility for misuse.